 How to Get a Book That Is Not at Dana

-1. Search your book in QuickSearch (or use QuickSearch box above).
-Use ADVANCED SEARCH and limit to Resource Type BOOKS--or use BROWSE to get fast results Sign in with your Net ID and password for full access (2 clicks).
+1. Search your book title in QuickSearch (or use QuickSearch box above).
+(You can also use ADVANCED SEARCH and limit to Resource Type BOOKS--or use BROWSE search by TITLE to get fast results.)
+Sign in with your Net ID and password for full access (2 clicks).
 Use the Request link under FIND IN LIBRARY in the record to borrow a book from another Rutgers library.

 2. Book not at Rutgers?
 Go to E-ZBorrow (PALCI) and sign in with your Net ID.

 3. Book not in E-ZBorrow (PALCI)?
 Go to UBorrow and sign in with your Net ID.

 4. Book not in UBorrow?
 Go to ILLIAD and sign in with your Net ID.
 Use the ILL book request.

 The Rutgers library catalog gives students and faculty ready access to over 3 million print volumes in 26 Rutgers collections, plus multimedia and many full-text electronic journals.